Highway: History

+The Southern State Parkway opened in 1927, while the Long Island Motor Parkway was closed in 1937 and replaced by the Northern State Parkway (opened 1931) and the contiguous Grand Central Parkway (opened 1936).
+In Germany, construction of the Bonn-Cologne Autobahn began in 1929 and was opened in 1932 by Konrad Adenauer, then the mayor of Cologne.
+Soon the Autobahn was the first limited-access, high-speed road network in the world, with the first section from Frankfurt am Main to Darmstadt opening in 1935.

 In the US, the Federal Aid Highway Act of 1921 (Phipps Act) enacted a fund to create an extensive highway system.
 In 1922, the first blueprint for a national highway system (the Pershing Map) was published.
 The Federal Aid Highway Act of 1956 allocated $25 billion for the construction of the 41000 mi Interstate Highway System over a 20-year period.

 In Great Britain, the Special Roads Act 1949 provided the legislative basis for roads for restricted classes of vehicles and non-standard or no speed limits applied (later mostly termed motorways but now with speed limits not exceeding 70 mph); in terms of general road law this legislation overturned the usual principle that a road available to vehicular traffic was also available to horse or pedestrian traffic as is usually the only practical change when non-motorways are reclassified as special roads.
 The first section of motorway in the UK opened in 1958 (part of the M6 motorway) and then in 1959 the first section of the M1 motorway.

+Design

+Classification

+In the United States, Federal Highway Administration classifies highways into the following categories: